-Were you injured and are now unable to work?
+Image of someone in a wheelchair holding hands with another, Am i eligible for SSDIWere you injured and are now unable to work?
 You might be able to receive assistance from Social Security disability insurance.
-Here’s what you need to know about SSDI, and how a social security disability attorney can help you get the benefits you deserve.
+Here’s what you need to know about SSDI, and how a Social Security disability attorney can help determine if you are eligible for SSDI to receive the benefits you deserve.

 SSI refers to Supplemental Security Income.
 Low-income people who have never worked or have not gained a sufficient amount of work credits can receive SSI benefits.